pigroupe/cmf-sfynx/README.md

 * EncryptBundle : A bundle which provides annotations to encrypt fields
 * PositionBundle : A bundle which provides annotations to manage position of entiy rows
 * AdminBundle : A bundle which overload the SonataAdminBundle.
-* MediaBundle : A bundle which overload the SonataMediaBundle, with crop system.
-* TranslatorBundle : A bundle which provides entity and models of classes allowing to work with translation words.
-* GedmoBundle : A bundle which is used to create a project with the CMF.
 ```

 ## Documentation